Tram accident at Universal Studios Hollywood leaves 15 injured - ExBulletin

 Tram accident at Universal Studios Hollywood leaves 15 injured

-A trolley accident at Universal Studios Hollywood injured 15 passengers Saturday evening, authorities said.
+Fifteen people were injured in a trolley accident at Universal Studios Hollywood on Saturday evening.

-Los Angeles County Fire Department units were dispatched shortly after 9 p.m.
-PT to the theme park, the department said. in a social media post.
-A total of 15 people with minor injuries were transported to local hospitals.
+According to the Los Angeles County Fire Department, the victims were transported to local hospitals with minor injuries.
+However, KTLA reported at least one person was seriously injured.

-The last car of the streetcar hit a rail as it descended a hill near a parking lot, Los Angeles County Sheriff's Lt.
-Maria Abal told Los Angeles Times.
+According to a statement from the Los Angeles Sheriff's Department, “officers responded to the lower parking lot of Universal Studios Hollywood regarding a collision with a tourist trolley.
+The collision caused several passengers to fall from the vehicle.”

 |